Deformed cluster maps of type $A_{2N}$: Preliminaries

-In this section, we will recall a the heuristic approach, called the \textbf{singularity confinement test}, and then consider a particular example to demonstrate the process of the test.
+In this subsection, we briefly describe a heuristic approach to the analysis of discrete dynamical systems, called the \textit{singularity confinement test}, which was introduced as a tool to detect integrability.
+We follow the presentation in \cite{Hietarinta_Joshi_Nijhoff_2016}, and use particular relevant examples to demonstrate the test procedure.

-The \emph{singularity confinement test} was proposed by Grammaticos, Ramani and Papageorgion in \cite{Grammaticos1991DoIM} in order to assess the integrability of a discrete dynamical system.
-The motivation for such criterion came from the local singularity analysis of the solutions of ODEs, called the \textit{Painlev\'{e} test}, which was used to detect the ordinary differential equations with the \textit{Painelev\'{e} property} (solutions of the ordinary differential equation possessing removable singularities).
+The singularity confinement test was proposed by Grammaticos, Ramani and Papageorgiou in \cite{Grammaticos1991DoIM} as a means to assess the potential integrability of a discrete dynamical system.
+The original motivation for this test came from the local singularity analysis of the solutions of ordinary differential equations (ODEs), often referred to as the \textit{Kowalevski--Painlev\'{e} test}, which had been used extensively to detect ODEs that possess the \textit{Painlev\'{e} property}, meaning that the solutions are single-valued around movable singular points.
+(A ``movable'' singularity is one whose position depends on an arbitrary choice of initial data.)

-In \cite{ARS}, Ablowitz, Ramani and Segur made a conjecture that there exists a connection between non-linear integrable PDEs and non-linear ODEs with the Painlev\'{e} property such that any ODE which emerged from the reduction of an integrable PDE is of Painlev\'{e} type.
-Then, passing the Painlev\'{e} test gives a necessary condition for the integrability of the system.
-Thus Grammaticos, Ramani and Papageorgion in \cite{Grammaticos1991DoIM} adapt these notions for discrete systems to identify the discrete analogue of Painlev\'{e} equations by performing the \textit{singularity confinement test}.
-Let us consider the following examples to see the procedure.